SheepNine/UnaryHeap/source/Pocotheosis/RemainingWork.md

 * Allow null values for Pocos and strings
 * Allow polymorphic pocos
 * Allow categories of pocos so that polymorphism can be constrained
+* XSD for manifest file for ease of authoring